exkcd/CS212/ch06/assignment.md

 6. view the next task using an iterator

 **Lab 8:** This lab utilizes linked lists as a way to organise flight schedules in a dystopian type airport setting.
 It should organize flights based off of a status either *scheduled* or *queued*, and also removes flights that have other problems with it.
 This LinkedList also takes into account a "president" and the ability to jump a queue using a LinkedList.
 CSV Files and scanners are also used.

+**Project 6:** Use a Doubly Linked List to contain a directory of names and phone numbers associated with those names.
+Implement the use of a TreeSet to search for a specific name either at the head or tail of the Doubly Linked List.